earthly/website/blog/_posts/2023-10-30-the-roi-of-fast.md

 There is, however, an upfront cost of integrating Earthly into your existing setup.
 While this is a real amount of effort, it is lower than you might think at first glance, for the following reasons:

-* Learning and understanding Earthly is very easy, as it reuses concepts that developers are already aware of if they use Docker: the syntax is instantly familiar, and many Dockerfiles can be reused.
+- Learning and understanding Earthly is very easy, as it reuses concepts that developers are already aware of if they use Docker: the syntax is instantly familiar, and many Dockerfiles can be reused.
-* Iterating on the build is faster that before, thanks to the fact that you can run CI pipelines on your computer.
+- Iterating on the build is faster that before, thanks to the fact that you can run CI pipelines on your computer.
-* Earthly works with existing language-specific tooling.
+- Earthly works with existing language-specific tooling.
 Unlike ripping and replacing the whole stack, Earthly works by wrapping core tooling, instead of reinventing the wheel.
-* You don't have to adopt Earthly for everything in a big-bang.
+- You don't have to adopt Earthly for everything in a big-bang.
 Earthly was designed to be adopted incrementally (possibly starting with the projects where slow build times hurt the most).
 This reduces the risk of migration.
-* This is a one-time cost.
+- This is a one-time cost.
 Once integrated, you benefit from it every day, every month without additional maintenance burden (not more than before anyway).
-* The general developer experience (DX) of Earthly is very polished (or at least that's what our users are telling us) - I admit that this last one is a rather subjective argument.
+- The general developer experience (DX) of Earthly is very polished (or at least that's what our users are telling us) - I admit that this last one is a rather subjective argument.
 Best way to find out if this is true is to give Earthly a shot ;-)

-## Cost: Earthly Cloud subscription
+## Cost: Earthly Cloud Subscription

 At Earthly, we believe that billing CI/CD by the build minute is fundamentally broken, because the slower the build gets, the more the vendor profits.
 It creates misaligned incentives.
 CI/CD tooling should be aligned to developer productivity (not to the opposite of it!).